LambyPants/Hotel-ETH/client/README.md

 ### Obtain Test ETH

 Obtaining test ETH is harder than it should be.
+2024 update - it's even harder now.
+Good luck!
 I recommend the [Chainlink](https://faucets.chain.link/) faucet.

 ### Buy, Redeem and Refund Tokens

 You can purchase tokens in the app after connecting your wallet. the Price is set by the Hotel Owner and is paid in ETH.

-The app is deployed on Kovan and Rinkeby networks.
+The app is deployed on Sepolia Testnet.

 ### Running Locally